Places of Interest - an overview of Seaham

 Seaham is proud of its outdoor leisure facilities which are enjoyed by residents and visitors.
 All four of the town’s parks are owned and directed by the Town Council.
 These are:

 Seaham Town Park which were former miners' welfare grounds laid out during 1910/1920’s period.
 They provide excellent facilities for cricket, outdoor bowls and football.
 The park hosts the Seaham Red Star Football Club, Seaham Park Cricket Club and Seaham Town Bowls Club.
-The Town Council recently opened a new BMX/Skateboard facility within the park and has provided a children's play area.
+The Town Council has opened a BMX/Skateboard facility within the park and has provided a children's play area.

 Dawdon Park hosts the Dawdon Cricket Club, Dawdon Bowls Club, Dawdon Whippet Club and Dawdon Football Users Group comprising five separate clubs.
 This park is situated in the south of Seaham.
 These former welfare grounds were laid out the 1920’s and provide high class facilities for cricket, outdoor bowls, football and whippet racing.
 The outdoor Dawdon Community Fun Day arranged by Dawdon Youth and Community Centre takes place annually in July.
 The Friends of Hazel Dene work actively in partnership with the Council in the care and maintenance of the park and the adjoining community woodlands.